Willie Calhoun Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox allow the second-most home runs in baseball (86 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (86 total, 1.4 per game).

-- Clevinger (3-3) takes the mound for the White Sox in his 11th start of the season.
-He's put together a 4.13 ERA in 52 1/3 innings pitched, with 46 strikeouts.
+- The White Sox are sending Lynn (4-6) to the mound to make his 13th start of the season.
+He is 4-6 with a 6.55 ERA and 76 strikeouts through 67 1/3 innings pitched.

-- His last appearance came on Saturday against the Detroit Tigers, when the right-hander threw five scoreless innings while giving up three hits.
+- The righty last pitched on Wednesday, May 31 against the Los Angeles Angels, when he tossed four innings, allowing eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.